 February 10, 2014 - Attorney General Eric Holder issues a memo stating, "the (Justice) department will consider a marriage valid for purposes of the marital privilege if an individual is or was validly married in a jurisdiction authorized to sanction marriages, regardless of whether the marriage is or would have been recognized in the state where the married individuals reside or formerly resided, or where the civil or criminal action has been brought."

 February 12, 2014 - U.S. District Judge John G. Heyburn II rules that Kentucky's denial of recognition for valid same-sex marriages violates the United States Constitution's guarantee of equal protection under the law.

 February 13, 2014 - U.S. District Judge Arenda L. Wright Allen strikes down Virginia's ban on same-sex marriage as unconstitutional.

-February 21, 2014 - An Illinois federal judge rules that same sex couples in Illinois county can marry immediately.
-The state law legalizing same-sex marriage goes into effect on June 1, 2014.
+February 21, 2014 - An Illinois federal judge rules that same sex couples in Cook County can marry immediately.

 February 26, 2014 - U.S. District Judge Orlando Garcia strikes down Texas' ban on same-sex marriage, ruling it has no "rational relation to a legitimate government purpose."
 Garcia stayed enforcement of his decision pending appeal, meaning homosexual couples in Texas for the time being cannot get married.